If you're over 18 and have registered to vote, you can apply for a postal vote.

 - Don't give the ballot paper to anyone else

 - Put the ballot paper in the smaller envelope and seal it up yourself

 - Complete and sign the postal voting statement

 - Put the postal voting statement and the smaller envelope containing your ballot paper into the larger envelope and seal it

-Postal votes should be returned by close of poll on election day, usually 10pm.
+Postal votes should be returned by close of poll on election day by 10pm.

 When you return your postal vote

-If you miss the post, you can hand deliver your postal ballot pack to Mercury House, one our community offices or at a polling station.
+If you miss the post, you can hand deliver your postal ballot pack to Mercury House, or one of our community offices (during office hours) or at a polling station.

 - Hand it to a candidate or party worker